-Transactions where the connection is with country management members must be approved in advance by Group Management.
-This rule is subject to an annual triviality limit of EUR 5,000 below which transactions need not be disclosed or approved.
+Transactions where the connection is with country management members must be approved in advance by DSV Group Management.
+This rule is subject to an annual triviality limit of EUR 5,000 below which transactions - presumed to be on arm's length basis - need not be disclosed or approved.

-In such cases, the Board of Directors of the relevant national DSV company or Group Management must be informed about significant conditions, such as quantity/volume, price and terms of payment.
+In such cases, the Board of Directors of the relevant national DSV company or Group Management must be informed about significant conditions, such as quantity/ volume, price, and terms of payment.